-- 7.4.13 When the CAB has verified that the CoC certificate holder has addressed the reason for suspension, the CAB shall: - 7.4.13.1 Reinstate the certificate. - 7.4.13.2 Produce a report documenting the following and upload on the scheme database: - a.
-Evidence that describes how the cause of suspension has been satisfactorily addressed. - b.
-A statement confirming the reinstatement of the certificate. - 7.4.14 If the verification of the effectiveness of the corrective actions to address the reason for suspension in the required timeframe cannot be concluded, the CAB shall withdraw the certificate
+- 7.4.13 When the CAB has verified that the CoC certificate holder has addressed the reason for suspension, the CAB shall: - a.
+Reinstate the certificate. - b.
+Produce a report documenting the following and upload on the scheme database: - Evidence that describes how the cause of suspension has been satisfactorily addressed. - ii.
+A statement confirming the reinstatement of the certificate.

+7.4.14 If the verification of the effectiveness of the corrective actions to address the reason for suspension in the required timeframe cannot be concluded, the CAB shall withdraw the certificate.